Altinn/altinn-studio-docs/content/authentication/reference/referenceimplementations/systemadmin/_index.md

 ---
 title: System Admin - Reference Implementations
-linktitle: Reference Documentation
+linktitle: System Admin
-description: Reference implementations using Altinn Authentication functionality
+description: The System Admin application demonstrates how a system vendor can register and update a system in the Altinn System Register.
 weight: 5
 ---

-The System Admin application demonstrates how a system vendor can register and update a system in the Altinn System Register.

 To add and update systems, the scope **altinn:authentication/systemregister.write** is required.